 We cured the salmon for forty-eight hours with rock salt before smoking them.
 (Yes, most people say it needs much less than that, but patience is a virtue and we wanted to do a real job on this.)
 Then we dried it for another 24 hours in the fridge.
-Finally, it was a case of cold-smoking it, using a two-chamber smoker, for a further 24 hours... and the deed was done.
+Finally, it was a case of cold-smoking it, using an offset smoker, for a further 24 hours... and the deed was done.

 We sliced and froze most of the salmon in sealable plastic bags, so as to divide it into manageable proportions.
 Then we had some for breakfast and were amazed at how much better it was then the rubbish you buy in the supermarket.
 It was like that taste you get when you discover smoked salmon for the first time as a child.
 (Some of us are old enough to remember when it was a luxury food.)